SteveJustin1963/tec-MINT/SJ Manual Mint V2.md

 ```
 ### Arrays

-### Basic arrays
-- arrays are a type of data structure that can be used to store a collection of elements.
+### Basic arrays- arrays are a type of data structure that can be used to store a collection of elements.
 - they are stored in the heap area of MINT until rebooted,
+- MINT mandates arrays be stored via pointers
 - very important - once defined, their size and contents cannot be changed
 - Arrays are indexed, which means that each element in the array has a unique number associated with it.
 - This number is called the index of the element.